Additional Submission Questions

 What running time do you consider a feature film or short film?

-Films with a total running time over 40 minutes are considered a feature film.
-Films 40 minutes or less are considered short films.
+Over 40 minutes are considered a feature film.
+40 minutes and under are considered short films.
 This rule is strictly observed.

 Do you accept works in progress and rough cuts?

 Yes.
-We will consider rough cuts of films as long as a completed version will be available by the final week of December, 2013.
-Please note that your submission rate will be based on the date your final cut is received
+We will consider rough cuts of films as long as a completed version will be available by the final week of December.
+Please note that your submission fee will be based on the date your final cut is received

 Can I send in an updated version of a submission I already sent in?